zesk/build/documentation/source/tools/hooks.md

 ## Context hook runners

-These run within the current project regardless of where Zesk Build is loaded:
+These run within the current project regardless of where {applicationName} is loaded:

 {hookVersionCurrent}